paluh/ansible-augeas/README.md

 **NOTE : ** Although this transform examples are kept, its usually better to use `lens & file` action, which is more efficient and takes care of files reloading etc. Some scenarios require usage of `transform` tough.

 You should be careful when using `transform` and __remember to load files after transformations__.
 You have to be also aware that `load` command will __"remove everything underneath
-`/augeas/files` and `/files`, regardless of whether any entries have been modified or not"__ (http://augeas.net/docs/references/c_api/files/augeas-h.html#aug_load) sand that `load` is costly operation.
-You should order your commands and put `transforms`, then `load` and then other transformations.
+`/augeas/files` and `/files`, regardless of whether any entries have been modified or not"__ (http://augeas.net/docs/references/c_api/files/augeas-h.html#aug_load) and that `load` is costly operation.
+So it you sould order your commands and put all `transforms` on the beginning, then use `load` and then other transformations.

     - name: Modify sshd_config in custom location
       action: augeas commands='transform "sshd" "incl" "/home/paluh/programming/ansible/tests/sshd_config"